Servebolt/servebolt-optimizer/Readme.txt

 == Changelog ==

 = 3.6.1 =
-* New: Variable Edge Caching with Vary Headers (requires Accelerated Domains).
+Variable Edge Caching (Requires Accelerated Domains) We’ve introduced support for Vary Headers Caching, unlocking smarter edge caching with Accelerated Domains.
+It allows cache separation at the edge based on specific request headers, enabling personalized content delivery without sacrificing cache performance.
+Instead of serving one generic cached version to every visitor, your site can now cache and deliver the right version instantly — without bypassing cache or adding backend complexity.
+This means:
+Personalized experiences at full edge speed
+Higher cache hit ratios
+No performance trade-offs
+ New Cache Variation Options
-* New cache variation options under `Servebolt Optimizer -> Cache -> Cache Settings` (visible when Accelerated Domains is enabled):
+Available under:  Servebolt Optimizer → Cache → Cache Settings (Visible when Accelerated Domains is enabled)
+You can now vary cache based on:
+Device (User-Agent)
-* Device (`User-Agent`): Separates cache for Mobile, Tablet, and Desktop visitors.
+ Automatically separates cache for Mobile, Tablet, and Desktop visitors.

+Browser Language (Accept-Language)
-* Browser language (`Accept-Language`): Serves cache by the visitor's primary browser language.
+ Serves the correct language version based on the visitor’s primary browser setting.

+Visitor Country (X-Origin-Country)
-* Visitor country (`X-Origin-Country`): Enables country-specific cached content.
+ Enables country-specific content, pricing, or campaigns — fully cached at the edge.

-* Variations can be enabled individually or combined.
+These variations can be enabled individually or combined, depending on your site’s needs.
+New: Purge PHP OPcache Button
-* New: Added a "Purge PHP OPcache" button in WordPress admin.
+Added a dedicated “Purge PHP OPcache” button directly in the WordPress admin.
-* Allows clearing PHP OPcache instantly without SSH or manual intervention.
+This allows you to clear PHP OPcache instantly without SSH access or manual intervention — making deployments and troubleshooting faster and easier.

 = 3.5.59 =
 * Bugfix: clear-site-data header should now always be sent no matter the browser type